 • Top the bowl with roasted peanuts and cracked sesame crackers, and optionally, squeeze some lime juice over it.
 Mix everything together and enjoy.

 • For those who like spicy flavors, add some chili.
-Authentic Mì Quảng is often served with Hoi An chili sauce and local green chilies, which can pack a punch of heat.
+Authentic Mì Quảng is often served with Hoi An chili sauce and local green chilies.

 Notes